Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: System Model And Problem Formulation

 where $\bE_{k,\ell}$ is a channel estimation error matrix, $\hat{\bc}_{k,\ell} = {\rm vec}(\hat{\bH}^{\sf r}_{k,\ell})$, $\bc_{k, \ell} = {\rm vec}(\bH_{k,\ell}^{\sf r})$, and $\be_{k,\ell} = {\rm vec}(\bE_{k,\ell})$.

 According to \cite{pan2022overview}, using the linear minimum mean square error (LMMSE) estimator with $T_{\sf UL}$ uplink training length, the error covariance matrix is given by

-where $\rho_{\sf UL}$ is uplink training power, $\bC_{k,\ell}$ is the cascaded channel covariance matrix, ${\boldsymbol{\Psi}}_{k,\ell}$ is the training phase shift matrix of $\ell$th RIS for user $k$, and $\gamma_{k, \ell}$ denotes the pathloss of the cascaded channel determined by $\gamma_{k, \ell} = \gamma_{1,\ell} \gamma_{2,k,\ell}$ where $\gamma_{1,\ell}$ and $\gamma_{2,k,\ell}$ are the pathloss of the $\ell$th RIS-BS and RIS-user $k$, respectively.
-While the error covariance matrix in \eqref{eq:Err_Cov} remains unaffected by the choice of training signals, the performance of channel estimation is influenced by other factors, particularly the pattern of ${\boldsymbol{\Psi}}_{k,\ell}$.
-Hence, careful design of an appropriate training matrix ${\boldsymbol{\Psi}}_{k,\ell}$ is crucial for optimizing the channel estimation process.
+where $\rho_{\sf UL}$ is uplink training power, $\bC_{k,\ell}$ is the cascaded channel covariance matrix, ${\boldsymbol{\Psi}}_{\ell}$ is the training phase shift matrix of $\ell$th RIS, and $\gamma_{k, \ell}$ denotes the pathloss of the cascaded channel determined by $\gamma_{k, \ell} = \gamma_{1,\ell} \gamma_{2,k,\ell}$ where $\gamma_{1,\ell}$ and $\gamma_{2,k,\ell}$ are the pathloss of the $\ell$th RIS-BS and RIS-user $k$, respectively.
+While the error covariance matrix in \eqref{eq:Err_Cov} remains unaffected by the choice of training signals, the performance of channel estimation is influenced by other factors, particularly the pattern of ${\boldsymbol{\Psi}}_{\ell}$.
+Hence, careful design of an appropriate training matrix ${\boldsymbol{\Psi}}_{\ell}$ is crucial for optimizing the channel estimation process.
 In this paper, we adopt the discrete Fourier transform (DFT)-based training scheme \cite{kundu2021channel}.
 With the DFT scheme, the error covariance matrix is given by

-where the sequence length for channel training needs to satisfy $T_{\sf UL} \geq M K$.
+where the sequence length for channel training needs to satisfy $T_{\sf UL} \geq M$.
 As the uplink training length and power increase to infinity, the error covariance in \eqref{eq:error_cov} goes to zero; thereby the CSIT error eventually vanishes.

-In the presence of multiple RISs, we assume the on-off scheme for each individual RIS, where each RIS is independently switched on and off \cite{pan2022overview,xu2022channel}.
-Specifically, the $\ell$th cascaded channel is estimated while turning off all reflecting elements of RISs related to other cascaded channels.
+In the presence of multiple RISs, { we assume the on-off scheme \cite{pan2022overview,xu2022channel} for each individual RIS, where each RIS is independently switched on and off by exploiting reflection and absorption characteristics of its elements \cite{basar2024reconfigurable}.} Specifically, the $\ell$th cascaded channel is estimated while turning off all reflecting elements of RISs related to other cascaded channels.
 Then, each cascaded channel estimation process is divided into $M$ stages in which each stage only estimates one column vector of $\bH^{\sf r}_{k,\ell}$ \cite{wei2021channel}.
 Once the channel estimation is completed, all cascaded channels are combined to obtain \eqref{eq:effect_ch_k} for all users.
 We adopt this channel estimation scheme with the LMMSE estimator by taking advantage of leveraging the error covariance matrix in $\eqref{eq:error_cov}$ for our system.